 Energy Usage in Europe´s Chemical Industry

 For many years, the EU chemical industry, including pharmaceuticals, has made strenuous efforts to improve energy efficiency by reducing its fuel and power energy consumption per unit of production.
 By 2015, energy intensity – energy consumption per unit of production – in the chemical industry, including pharmaceuticals, was 59.7% lower than in 1990.
 And while production grew by 85%, fuel and power consumption dropped by 26% to a total of 51.8 million tonnes of oil equivalent.
-In 25 years energy intensity in the EU chemical industry fell by 60%.
+In 25 years energy intensity in Europe´s chemical industry fell by 60%.
 This is noticeably more than the cuts achieved in manufacturing industry as a whole, where in the same period of time energy intensity fell by 39%.

 Change in Fuel and Power Consumption